Scott Olsen – MyEyes Photography

 Douglas Avenue Improvement District

-The Douglas Avenue Business Improvement District was formed in 2008 and is managed by Neighborhood Management Solutions.
+The Douglas Avenue Business Improvement District was formed in 2008.
 The BID District includes all of Douglas Avenue between State Street on the south and 3 Mile Road on the north, the railroad tracks to the west, and it extends for one block east of Douglas Avenue.
-The Douglas Avenue BID offers four grant programs: “Adopt A Pot,” Design Services, Landscaping and Lighting.
+The Douglas Avenue BID offers multiple grant programs: “Adopt A Pot,” Design Services, Landscaping and Lighting.
+In addition, free marketing opportunities are available.

 - Visit Douglas Avenue